jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 This only changes the default, you can still opt-in to more or different targets if you choose by adding `targets = [ ... ]` to the [docs.rs metadata] in `Cargo.toml`.

+All existing documentation will be kept.
+No previous releases will be affected, only releases made after the RFC was merged.

 For most users, this will have no impact.
 Some crates that target many different platforms will be affected, especially if their features are substantially different between platforms.